-Let's use the following example to illustrate how collaboration works in a real-life process scenario.
+Let's use the following example to illustrate how collaboration works in a real-life scenario.

-She needs to share her model to collaborate with team member Mark, allowing him to review the model and suggest any improvements.
+She needs to share her model to collaborate with team member Mark, he can review the model and suggest any improvements.

-To share her model, she needs to have purchased one Editor subscription for herself as a Workgroup owner, and at least one Editor subscription for Mark.
+To share her model, she needs to have purchased one Editor subscription for herself as a Workgroup owner, and at least one Editor subscription that Mark can use.

 They can communicate with each other by entering messages in the Comments window found on the right of the screen.

-Messages are displayed in real-time; hence, as soon as either party types a comment and clicks the Enter button, the comment will be instantaneously displayed.
+Messages display in real-time; so, as soon as either party types a comment and clicks the Enter button, the comment appears.

-Messages are displayed both on Web Application and in Bizagi Modeler.
+Messages appear both on the Web Application and in Bizagi Modeler.

 Comments in Bizagi Modeler work very similarly to Twitter.

-Comments in Web Application are loaded in real time when the Comments panel is opened.
+Comments in the Web Application load in real time when the Comments panel is opened.

 Mark reviews the diagram.
-He comments, at Diagram level, that all the activities of the Administrative Manager are missing and stipulates that he will make the changes.
+He comments, at diagram level, that the activities of the Administrative Manager are missing and stipulates that he will make the changes.

-4. The diagrams can only be edited through Bizagi Modeler, thus, Mark clicks on the Edit in Bizagi Modeler button.
-This button will launchBizagi Modeler application.
+4. The diagrams can only be edited through Bizagi Modeler, so Mark clicks the Edit in Bizagi Modeler button to launchBizagi Modeler.